ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 * **skip** - Skip over the first _n_ results.
 Used for pagination or "load more" scenarios.

 **NOTE:** The **sortBy** and **sortOrder** parameters are a pair.
 If one is included in the query string, then the other is also required.
-If `query` is included then `sortBy` and `sortOrder` will be ignored.
-Results will be returned in order of relevance to the search query.

 #### Responses
 HTTP Status Code | Details